9dots/devBots/13_reusable_functions.md

 * read and write functions

 ####Explore
 We have created many functions for the little steps our robots need to take in order to complete the mazes.
-How can we sequence the functions to have robot move around the maze below?
+How can we sequence the functions to have robot move around the rectangle maze?

 ####Explain
 Have students open maze code.